heyjva/support/content/src/connect-zbt-1/about-the-device/about-firmware-updates.md

 The Home Assistant Connect&nbsp;ZBT-1 ships with a full-fledged Zigbee firmware. *At this point, there are no known issues with the factory-flashed firmware.*

-Firmware updates for the Connect&nbsp;ZBT-1 are natively supported in Home Assistant 2025.4.0 if you are running the ZHA integration or OTBR:
+Firmware updates for the Connect&nbsp;ZBT-1 are natively supported in Home Assistant 2025.4 and newer if you are running the ZHA integration or OTBR:

 ![Screenshot of update notification](/static/img/connect-zbt-1/connect-zbt-1_firmware_update_notification.png)